theupdateframework/taps/tap1.md

 ## TAP Review & Resolution

-Once feedback has been gathered, a change of the TAP to "Accepted" status must be requested via the TAPs [issue tracker](https://github.com/theupdateframework/taps/issues) or a [pull request](https://github.com/theupdateframework/taps/pulls).
+Once feedback has been gathered, a change of the TAP to "Accepted" status MUST be requested via the TAPs [issue tracker](https://github.com/theupdateframework/taps/issues) or a [pull request](https://github.com/theupdateframework/taps/pulls).
 TAPs are reviewed by the [TAP Editors](#tap-editors), who may accept or reject a TAP or send it back to the author(s) for revision.
 For a TAP that is predetermined to be acceptable (e.g., it is an obvious win as-is and/or its implementation has already been checked in) the TUF team may also initiate a TAP review, first notifying the TAP author(s) and giving them a chance to make revisions.
-In order for a Standardization TAP to be "Accepted", it should have a corresponding prototype implementation for the reference implementation.
+In order for a Standardization TAP to be "Accepted", it MUST have a corresponding prototype implementation for the reference implementation.

-In order to move a Standardization TAP from "Accepted" to "Final" status, the augmented reference implementation must be completed and merged, and any proposed specification changes must be integrated into the specification.
+In order to move a Standardization TAP from "Accepted" to "Final" status, the augmented reference implementation MUST be completed and merged, and any proposed specification changes MUST be integrated into the specification.

 For an Informational TAP, no changes to the augmented reference implementation or specification are expected and the TAP may move to "Final" status, without moving through the "Accepted" status, once it is deemed ready by the TAP editors.